pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

-Yes, I would like to say it's a joke.
-As a consequence, these problems are usually ("mathematically") unfeasible
+Yes, I would like to say it's a joke, but I've faced this problem more that I wish.
+In consequence, more than few times, optimization problems are ("mathematically") unfeasible

-This usually ends up with you explaining to the stakeholders that "this is not a mathematical problem but an __expectations problem__".
-Luckily you might end up having an agreement that __not all constraints hold the same level of "importance"__.
-Some constraints might be relaxed, while others cannot, and you may need to adjust your model accordingly (to make it feasible).
+Then You will find yourself explaining to the stakeholders that "this is not a mathematical problem but an __expectations problem__", and you (usually) end up concluding, with the stakeholder, that __not all constraints hold the same level of "importance"__.
+Some constraints might be relaxed, some others only if necessary and finally, others cannot be relaxed.

+Now we have another problem on our hands, how can we transfer this constraint importance into our model? or, in other words, is there a way to modify our math model and convert it into a more flexible model?

-Luckily for us, there are "mathematical" ways to relax constraints using some business perspective, let's talk about them.
+Luckily for us, there are a few alternatives that we can implement to solve this problem

 ## The "easy-to-implement" solutions

 On the open source world, you usually have a very limited amount of solvers and among those the most frequent alternative it's to use ["Elastic Constraints"][2] ([tutorial][3]) or ["relaxation via objective function penalization"][12].

 On the Elastic Constraint approach what we do is to define a region $D$ where the constraint will be penalty free.
-Where $D$ usually consist by a lower and upper bound $D=[{d}_{low},{d}_{high}]$, along with a penalty cost `rhs`, `lhs`
+Where $D$ usually consist by a lower and upper bound $ D = [ {d}_{low},{d}_{high} ]$, along with a penalty cost `rhs`, `lhs`

 $$ g(x) = c \to g(x) \in D $$